adnzaki/ss-paging/docs/getting-started.md

 ```
 :::
 ## Usage with Options API
-Though SSPaging is designed to work best with Composition API or Pinia, it is still possible to use SSPaging with Options API.
-For those who do not use build tools, or using Vue as progressive enhancements, using Options API may be a good choice to implement SSPaging.
-To use SSpaging is simply expose its instance into `setup()` hook.
-Here is a complete reference to use SSPaging with Options API:
+Although SSPaging is designed to work best with the Composition API or Pinia, it can still be used with the Options API.
+For those who don't use build tools or are utilizing Vue for progressive enhancement, the Options API can be a good choice for implementing SSPaging.
+To use SSPaging, simply expose its instance within the `setup()` hook.
+Below is a complete reference for using SSPaging with the Options API.

 ::: code-group
 ```js [Options API Setup]
 const app = Vue.createApp({